Christian Eggen Rismark

-Christian Eggen Rismark (born 1 August 1991) is a Norwegian professional footballer who plays as a defender for Ranheim.
+Christian Eggen Rismark (born 1 August 1991) is a Norwegian football coach, and former professional footballer, who currently is the head coach of Ranheim.

 Career

 Eggen Rismark started his career at Ranheim as a junior, he then moved to Strindheim in 2010.
 After one season in Strindheim, he then moved to local club Nardo in 2012.
 He moved to Ranheim in 2013.
 In 2015 he moved on loan to Tillerbyen, he then moved to Orkla on loan for the rest of 2015 season.
 In August 2018 Eggen Rismark went to Brann on a three-year contract.

 Eggen Rismark made his debut for Ranheim in a 1–0 win against KIL/Hemne in the Norwegian Cup.

+After two full seasons at Brann, Eggen Rismark once again returned to his boyhood club Ranheim, this time on a three-and-a-half-year contract.

+Coaching career

+After retiring from football at the end of the Ranheim's 2023 season, Rismark was quickly announced as the clubs new assistant coach, under Kåre Ingebrigtsen.
+When Ingebrigtsen announced that he would not remain on as head coach for the next season, Eggen Rismark was promoted from assistant to head coach.
+At the same time, Pål André Helland, who previously worked as a player developer, would join him as co-coach.

 Personal life

 Eggen Rismark is the grandchild of former Rosenborg coach Nils Arne Eggen.
+He has a twin brother, Lars Eggen Rismark, a former professional handball player.